-Internal Use.
 While most essential oils on the market should not be taken internally (and this warning is usually on the label), certified pure oils are labeled as dietary supplements and are safe for internal use, in small quantities.
-Mild oils may be taken under the tongue or in water, hot oils should be placed in capsules.
+You can use mild oils by putting a drop under the tongue or in water, however, hot oils should be taken in capsules.
 They can also be diluted with a carrier/vegetable oil or taken with food.
 Many oils may be used in cooking recipes for flavoring and/or therapeutic benefit.
 My husband makes some awesome peppermint brownies!

-Pregnancy & Nursing.
 Oils applied topically at ordinary levels should be safe for a developing fetus, however, please use caution with essential oils during pregnancy.
-Popular oils generally considered safe to use during pregnancy include bergamot, lavender, lemon, geranium, ginger, sandalwood, wild orange and ylang ylang.
-Other oils may also be suitable; consult your healthcare provider if you have questions or concerns.
+Popular oils that are generally considered safe to use during pregnancy include bergamot, lavender, lemon, geranium, ginger, sandalwood, wild orange and ylang ylang.
+Other oils may also be suitable; please consult your healthcare provider if you have questions or concerns.

-Diffusing around pets.
 When diffusing oils around pets, make sure that the door to the room is open and the pet is free to leave.
-Most animals enjoy the oils and can benefit from them, but the pet must to be able to move away from the diffuser when they need a break.
+Most of our furry friends enjoy the oils and can benefit from them, but your pet must to be able to move away from the diffuser when they need a break.
 Avoid using melaleuca (tea tree) on/around cats.
-See the book SpOil Your Pet by Mia K Frezzo & Jan C Jeremias for guidance on using oils with your pets.
+The book SpOil Your Pet by Mia K Frezzo & Jan C Jeremias is a great resource for guidance on using oils with your pets.